Raunak2024/Crypto-Currency-Tracker/README.md

-# CryptoFolio
+# CryptoSpy

-CryptoFolio WebApp built with React is a crypto currency tracking and portfolio site.
+CryptoSpy Web-Application built with React is a crypto currency tracking and portfolio site.
 It is a very handy tool for crypto currency investors.
-You can watch the price, marketcap graph of any crypto currency , and predict possible future price.
+One can watch the price, market cap graph of any crypto currency , and predict possible future prices.

 ## Features
   - Various Crypto Currencies are available
   - Analyse of each cryptocoins prices and marketcap graph
-  - Filter your search
+  - Filter one's search
   - Graph contains prices and marketcap data upto a year
   - Important links like Main website, source code, discords and blog site is provided for each Crypto Currencies
   - Dark mode